apoxy-dev/proximal/README.md

 interop between Envoy and WASM runtime.
-The default runtime is [Chromium V8](https://v8.dev) but other runtimes such as [Wasmtime](https://wasmtime.dev), [Wamr](https://github.com/bytecodealliance/wasm-micro-runtime), and [WAVM](https://wavm.github.io/) can be swapped out.
+The default runtime is [Chromium V8](https://v8.dev) but other runtimes such as [Wasmtime](https://wasmtime.dev), [Wamr](https://github.com/bytecodealliance/wasm-micro-runtime), and [WAVM](https://wavm.github.io/) can be swapped in.

-The control plane server is a single Go binary that combines an Envoy control plane (using xDS protocol), a REST API server and associated CRUD logic, a React SPA served from Go, and a [Temporal](https://temporal.io) server (which is linked directly via an awesome [temporalite](https://github.com/temporalio/temporalite) library) for managing build workflows.
+The control plane server is a single Go binary that combines an Envoy control plane (using xDS protocol), a REST API server and associated CRUD logic, a React SPA served from Go, and a [Temporal](https://temporal.io) server (which is linked directly via awesome [temporalite](https://github.com/temporalio/temporalite) library) for managing build workflows.
 The same binary also acts as Temporal worker and manages Envoy process.